vidd-ai/Vidd-thin-client/README.md

 ### Install
-Download the zip file for your os (darwin for OSx, win32 for Windows), unzip and click on the vidd-streamer-bot executable.
+Download the zip file for your os (MAC: vidd-streamer-bot-darwin-x64.zip, Windows: vidd-streamer-bot-win32-ia32.zip), unzip and click on the vidd-streamer-bot executable.
 That's it.

-### Collaboration/feedback
+### Collaboration/feedback/issues
 `founder.vidd.ai at gmail`